Whoooo loves owls? Here are almost 20 adorable owl crafts that kids will love!

 These Cork Owls from Happy Hooligans are the sweetest things, and they don’t require a lot of materials.

 Make some Paper Plate Owls – perfect to do with younger kids.
+Love the wings!

 Here’s another good one for younger kids – Mosaic Owls from The Pinterested Parent.